 In this kind of unbalanced culture, employees may feel like they can’t be themselves, meaning they won’t feel psychologically safe.
 They may be afraid to ask for what they want—less group time, more individual time—or worry about sharing their ideas for fear of judgement.

-When this happens, your employees can struggle to connect.
+When this happens, your employees can struggle to connect and become burnt out.
 Some of them may be confident in this kind of environment, while others may be nervous or decrease in productivity because the environment isn’t supporting their needs.